Werner von Fritsch: Nazi rule

-On 20 April 1936, when Blomberg was promoted to field marshal (Generalfeldmarschall), Fritsch received promotion to Blomberg's vacated rank of colonel general (Generaloberst).
-At this time he was also granted the rank and authority of a Reichsminister but without the formal title.
-On 30 January 1937, to mark the fourth anniversary of the Nazi regime, Hitler personally presented the Golden Party Badge to the remaining non-Nazi members of the cabinet and the military service heads, including Fritsch, and enrolled him in the Party (membership number 3,805,227).
+On 20 April 1936, when Blomberg was promoted to field marshal, Fritsch received promotion to Blomberg's vacated rank of colonel general.
+At this time he was also granted the rank and authority of a but without the formal title.
+On 30 January 1937, to mark the fourth anniversary of the Nazi regime, Hitler personally presented the Golden Party Badge to the remaining non-Nazi members of the cabinet and the military service heads, including Fritsch, and enrolled him in the party.
+(Note: His membership number was 3,805,227.)

 Fritsch was among the officers present at the Hossbach Conference of 5 November 1937, when Hitler announced that he wanted to go to war as early as 1938.
 He was very critical of that demand, as he knew the army was not ready.
 He even went so far as to threaten to resign his command.

 Blomberg–Fritsch Affair

 Heinrich Himmler and Hermann Göring, inspired by the resignation of Blomberg, accused the unmarried Fritsch of engaging in homosexual activity.
 Fritsch had never been a womaniser and had preferred to concentrate on his army career.
 He was forced to resign on 4 February 1938.
 His replacement, Walther von Brauchitsch, had been recommended for the post by Fritsch.
-Hitler took advantage of the situation through the replacement of several generals and ministers with Nazi loyalists, which strengthened his control of the German Armed Forces (Wehrmacht).
+Hitler took advantage of the situation through the replacement of several generals and ministers with Nazi loyalists, which strengthened his control of the German armed forces.

 It soon became known that the charges were false and an honour court of officers, presided over by Göring himself, examined the Blomberg–Fritsch Affair.
 Fritsch was acquitted on 18 March, but the damage to his name had been done.
-The successful annexation of Austria into Greater Germany (Anschluss) of 12 March silenced all critics of Hitler, Göring and Himmler.
+The successful annexation of Austria into Greater Germany of 12 March silenced all critics of Hitler, Göring and Himmler.

 Following his acquittal, Fritsch attempted to challenge SS leader Himmler to a duel.
 Fritsch composed a formal challenge and reportedly practiced his pistol skills in his free time, of which he had plenty as an officer without a command.
-The letter was given to General Gerd von Rundstedt for delivery, but Rundstedt, seeking to bridge the distrust between the Wehrmacht and SS, ultimately convinced Fritsch to abandon the idea.
+The letter was given to General Gerd von Rundstedt for delivery, but Rundstedt, seeking to bridge the distrust between the and SS, ultimately convinced Fritsch to abandon the idea.
 (Regardless, it is unlikely the encounter could have come about, as Hitler had forbidden highly placed party members, such as Himmler, from dueling.)